canonical/ubuntu-pro-docs/how-to-guides.rst

 Configure the Pro client
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Configuration instructions for the Pro client, for customers and users who need to attach with a config file or configure a proxy.
-Standard setup for the Pro client is explained under :ref:`Setting up the Pro services <set-up-pro>`.
+After you have installed and set up the Pro Client using the instructions in our :ref:`setting up the Pro services <set-up-pro>` section, you may want to configure the tool further.

 .. toctree::
    :maxdepth: 1